Ackimixs/discordTS/readme.md

 rename the file as `.env`

-after run `npm run build` to build javascript projet finaly run `npm run start` to start the bot
+after run `npm run build` to build javascript projet\n finaly run `npm run start` to start the bot

 ## How that work